-Ayurvedic self massage, or Abhyanga, is a powerful part of your daily routine and is particularly helpful to ease the stresses and strains, helping you to feel more grounded and relaxed in the run up to the festive period.
+Ayurvedic self massage, or Abhyanga, is a powerful part of your daily routine and is particularly helpful to ease stresses and strains, helping you to feel more grounded and relaxed.
 It’s free and it in your hands!

 The effects of abhyanga are similar to being saturated with love and can give a deep feeling of stability, warmth and comfort.
 Take your time with your self-massage and use your hands with softness and kindness.
 Allow as much time as possible to do the whole body, this allows the oils to penetrate deep layers of tissue, relieving deeply held tensions.
 You don’t have to do the scalp if this feel like too much work – doing the body alone is soooooo soothing.